judka-uriel/uriel-book/uriel_en.md

 - Resistance to progress and the development of humanity.
 At the very bottom of society there are always such savages who drag humanity back into the past.
-They strive to preserve a primitive state with the justification that animals experience neither moral suffering nor pangs of conscience.
+They strive to preserve a primitive state with the justification that animals experience neither moral discomfort nor pangs of conscience.
 They envy animals, who lack the moral obligations with which G‑d has endowed human beings.
 Therefore they wish to lead a completely animal existence, having only a minimum of concerns: obtaining food, reproduction, and seizing neighboring territories —